 Cities, Leaders, and Armada are all strong expansions, and I would add them to your collection in that order.

-Don’t worry about finding a copy of Babel.
+Don’t worry about finding a copy of Babel, just pick up Edifice instead.

 Get some sleeves!